mixxit/docsy-example/content/en/docs/Guides/New Player Guide.md

 ## Making money without adventuring

+You can sell vanilla minecraft items at any vendor of these types:

+COAL_ORE
+GOLD_ORE
+GOLD_INGOT
+GOLD_BLOCK
+IRON_INGOT
+IRON_ORE
+IRON_BLOCK
+DIAMOND_ORE
+DIAMOND
+DIAMOND_BLOCK
+LAPIS_ORE
+LAPIS_BLOCK
+REDSTONE_ORE
+REDSTONE
+REDSTONE_BLOCK

-With inspiraton points you can buy things from the /inspiration shop - The mana items sell for $500 each!
-So you can make enough to cover your daily town costs and keep yourself protected.
-Youc an also buy things from various shops
+With inspiraton points you can also buy things from the /inspiration shop which you can sell for money!
+See the /inspiration command and its subcommands

 ## Protecting an area